aer0ss/aerofs/docs/engineering/requirements/customer-analytics.md

 - Number of internal users (LDAP) versus external users (locally managed)
 - Max file size uploaded/downloaded via Web in the last X days by customer ID
 - Total amount of data (bytes) synced in the last X days
+- Total number of active users in the last X time interval
+    - An active user in this context is someone who has viewed a page in the Web interface or updated a file in the last X time interval, where X is "day", "week", or "month".

 Success Queries: